pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 ![](images/bag%20example.png)

-Run the extension (Extensions - Visualise Path - Unroll Path to Straight Path)
+Select your shape and run the extension (Extensions - Visualise Path - Unroll Path to Straight Path)

 This produces a line slightly above the original path's bounding box that is the total length of the path, with nodes placed the same distances along as on the original path.
-You can generate either a single line (A), a line and an extra group with numbered nodes (B) or labelled segment lengths in the units of your choice (C).
+You can generate either a single line (A), a line and an extra group with numbered nodes (B) or labeled segment lengths in the units of your choice (C).

 You can add a label prefix, for example if making a top and bottom line.